VR’s 3 Big Problems

 It’s wasting 3 months on just getting something stupid as swinging a sword to work.
 Or, in other words, it’s the black hole of basic actions.

-But, despite there being a black hole in every development timeline, VR is still doing better than most people think: there are 25-30 million headsets out there and top games have more than 150,000 reviews on the Meta Quest store.
+But, despite this black hole, VR is still doing better than most people think: there are 25-30 million headsets out there and top games have more than 150,000 reviews on the Meta Quest store.

 Clearly, there’s a lot of demand for the physicality and immersion that only VR can provide.